Lizzy Mercier Descloux (album)

-Zulu Rock is the third album of French singer Lizzy Mercier Descloux, which was released on ZE Records in 1984 and recorded at the Satbel Studio, Johannesburg, South Africa.
+Lizzy Mercier Descloux is the third album of French singer Lizzy Mercier Descloux, which was released on ZE Records in 1984 and recorded at the Satbel Studio, Johannesburg, South Africa.
 Its sound was inspired by African folk music mixed with 80's French pop.
 An alternate version of the album was entitled "Mais où Sont Passées les Gazelles" ("But Where Have The Gazelles Gone?"; "Mais où Sont Passées les Gazelles" is also the title of the third track off of the album, released as a single in 1984).

 Reception

 After "Mais où Sont Passées les Gazelles" became a hit single in France, Mercier Descloux' music received some public attention.
 Zulu Rock was highly acclaimed by press and audience; some critics even proclaimed it "album of the year".

+Zulu Rock

+A new version of the album, retitled Zulu Rock, was released in 2006.
+It contains English recordings of most of the songs, digitally remastered from analogue master tapes.
+The original French versions of these songs are included as bonus tracks.